- This event has passed.

 Date: 6-7 September 2021

-The CMN-DDA course on Childhood Obesity: An inter-disciplinary approach to prevention and treatment has been jointly developed through our on-going collaboration with the Danish Diabetes Academy and offers an opportunity to learn from and discuss with researchers based in Danish and Cambridge institutions.
+This event was jointly developed through our on-going collaboration with the Danish Diabetes Academy and offered an opportunity to learn from and discuss with researchers based in Danish and Cambridge institutions.

-The two-day course aims to expand participants’ knowledge on obesity research including physiology, epidemiology and social sciences as well as promote collaboration between experienced and early-stage researchers from Denmark and Cambridge.
+The two-day course aimed to expand participants’ knowledge on obesity research including physiology, epidemiology and social sciences as well as promote collaboration between experienced and early-stage researchers from Denmark and Cambridge.

-Our speakers will cover a range of topics including:
+Our speakers covered a range of topics including: